AESagalakov/link_repository/README.md

 The **hash** is the main commit identifier and allows you to find out its author, date and contents of the committed files.
 Git converts information about commits using the SHA-1 algorithm and for each of them calculates a unique identifier - a hash.
 All hashes, as well as the hash table → information about the commit, Git stores in the .git folder.

+#log

+You can call not only the full _log_, but also the abbreviated one - this is done with the **git log --oneline** command.
+In the abbreviated _log_, abbreviated hashes are displayed - they can be used in the same way as full hashes.